aeschmidt/Marine_CitiSci/admin_files/car_park.md

 - Useful website hosted by Cornell on citizen science http://www.birds.cornell.edu/citscitoolkit/

 - started a list of headers for the data table, need to play with some data and come up with a final list of headers to be consistent across datasets.
 [Mary]

+### July 30, 2014
+-Another useful site with information on Citizen Science programs with focus on CA but has international programs as well